decentraland/old-documentation/_includes/home.md

 The lines you just added create a new [entity](), give it a [shape]() based on the 3D model you downloaded, and [set its position]().

+Note that the avocado you added rotates, just like all other entities in the scene.
+That's because the `RotatorSystem` [system]() is iterating over every entity in the scene.

 Read [coding-scenes]({{ site.baseurl }}{% post_url /getting-started/2018-01-02-coding-scenes %}) for a high-level understanding of how Decentraland scenes function.

 ## Scene examples